juliogomez/netdevops/pyATS.md

 ### <a name='Demo4-WorkingwithTestCases'></a>Demo 4 - Working with Test Cases

 Now that you know how to run some basic tests with pyATS and Genie, it is time to explore how we could give it a proper structure to build a more complex test.
-That's what Test Cases are all about: a framework that allows you to build _repeatable_ and _complex_ testing processes.
+That's what Test Cases are all about: a framework that allows you to build _repeatable_ and _more sophisticated_ testing processes.

 Let's take a look at this example: